You can get along without insurance but if something bad happens, it has you covered.

 I recommend this one primarily because of its thoroughness.

 You are required to give your email address to download it in the end but it’s well worth it.

 A terms of service agreement will cover your assets and not just cover you by telling visitors how you use information.

 Your small business online presence helps define how serious you are about your business.

 Customers get their first impression of your business online.

 Whether they find you on a directory site or social media, their path eventually ends up crossing your website.

 If you’re ready to take your small business online presence to the next level, let’s talk so we can figure out the right path for you.

-It all starts with the an Online Presence Report that will give us both a good idea about how your small business will benefit from an improved online presence.
+It all starts with working with a digital marketing agency that focuses on how your small business will benefit from an improved online presence.